welldone-cloud/aws-lint-iam-policies/README.md

 ## Example result file

 Results are written to a JSON file.
-Findings are grouped once by account ID and once by finding category.
-This means that one specific finding is present twice in the result file.
+Findings are grouped by finding type and finding issue code.

 ```json
 {